durandaltheta/sthread/README.md

 ```

 ### A Closer Look at Channel Send Operations
-Arguments passed to `st::channel::send(...)` are internally passed to `st::message st::message::make(...)` function before sending to its destination.
+Arguments passed to `st::channel::send(...)` are internally passed to `st::message st::message::make(...)` function before sending to its destination. `st::message::make(...)` will generate an allocated `st::message` object which contains message identification and an optional data payload.

 The summary of the 4 overloads of `st::message st::message::make(...)` are: